 - 1. Select the I/O pins or I/O banks in the Device, Package, or Package Pins window. - 2.
 Right-click, and select Set Prohibit.

 Prohibited pins are indicated by:

-- Slashed circle in the Device window and Package window (Figure 3-16) - Check mark in the Prohibit column of the Package Pins window
+Slashed circle in the Device window and Package window (see the following figure)

+Check mark in the Prohibit column of the Package Pins window